bespoke-silicon-group/bsg_newlib_dramfs/libgloss/dramfs/README.md

 - Of the syscalls listed in [4], Newlib/Dramfs currently supports `sbrk`, `open`, `close`, `read`, `write`, `exit`, `lseek`.
 Others are not supported yet, and they return setting appropriate error number.
 - Block size and count can be tweaked to imporve performance depending on your system.
 More on this can be understood from [2].
+- Current implementations of syscalls are *not* thread-safe.
+So, this can only be used for single threaded programs as of now.

 ## References